Inflect logo

 Power Analysis

-Average Cost Of Power Industrial power costs are approximately £0.17/kWh as of September 2025.
-This pricing is competitive within the UK and allows for more predictable operational spending compared to premium markets like London.
-The UK's energy mix includes significant contributions from renewables (40–50%), natural gas, and nuclear power.
+Average Cost Of Power: Industrial power costs are approximately £0.17/kWh as of September 2025.
+This pricing is competitive within Western Europe and can lead to lower total operating costs compared to more expensive primary markets.
+The national grid is powered by a mix of renewables (~40–50%), natural gas (~35–45%), and nuclear (~10–15%).

 Market Access, Business & Tax Climate